zendframework/zf2-documentation/docs/languages/en/modules/zend.console.introduction.rst

 It is a common practice for console application to display usage information when run for the first time (without any arguments).
 This is also handled by ``Zend\Console`` together with ``MVC``.

-Usage info in ZF2 console applications is provided by :doc:`loaded modules <zend.module.manager.intro>`.
+Usage info in ZF2 console applications is provided by :doc:`loaded modules <zend.module-manager.intro>`.
 In case no console route matches console arguments, ``Zend\Console`` will query all loaded modules and ask for their console usage info.